ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **characteristic `string`**

-The uuid that identifies the characteristic this measurement value is associated to.
+The `Guid` that identifies the characteristic this measurement value is associated to.

 <a id="markdown-raw-data" name="raw-data"></a>
 ### Raw Data